open-telemetry/opentelemetry-php-instrumentation/README.md

 The `pre` method starts and activates a span.
 The `post` method ends the span after the observed method has finished.

+#### Warning
+Be aware of that, trivial functions are candidates for optimizations.
+Optimizer can optimize them out and replace user function call with more optimal set of instructions (inlining).
+In this case hooks will not be invoked as there will be no function.

 ```php
 <?php